Tech-Workers-Coalition-Italia/mobilizon-reshare/README.md

-The goal of mobilizon_bots is to provide a suite to reshare Mobilizon events on a broad selection of platforms.
+The goal of Mobilizon Reshare (MoRe) is to provide a suite to reshare Mobilizon events on a broad selection of platforms.
 This tool enables an organization to automate their social media strategy in regards to events and their promotion.